-The winner of the competition will receive a prize pack provided by the College’s Marketing & Communications Department!
-The winner will also be recognized at the 2019 convocation ceremony.
+The process of choosing a winner is currently underway.
+The winner of the competition will be recognized at the 2019 convocation ceremony.

 - Contest is open to all Pennsylvania Highlands students, staff, faculty, and alumni.
 Contest Committee members can participate but they will be excused from the deliberations and voting activities.